LAKESIDE CENTER

 Lakeside, Colorado

 The story of Greater Denver's third shopping mall begins in 1953.
-A 58-acre site, along the southern rim of Lake Rhoda, is purchased by Markets, Incorporated, a company operated by Denver entrepreneur Gerri von Frellick.
+A 66-acre site, along the southern rim of Lake Rhoda, is purchased by Markets, Incorporated, a company operated by Denver entrepreneur Gerri von Frellick ["Fray-lik"] .
 The plot was located 5.5 miles northwest of Colorado's Capitol, in the city of Lakeside.
 It was adjacent to the Lakeside Amusement Park and Speedway.

 A mall-type facility, tentatively known as LAKESIDE VILLAGE, would be designed by Von Frellick Associates architects and Walter W. Ahlschlager, of Dallas, Texas.
-The 12 million dollar project would consist of two floors, the Lake Level (or basement) and Mall Level.
-There would be approximately 450,000 leasable square feet, with an open-air Center Court and two enclosed (and climate-controlled) wings.
-Deliveries would be made via an underground tunnel.
+The 12 million dollar project would consist of two retail levels; the upper floor, or Mall Level, and partial Lake Level.
+There would be approximately 446,700 leasable square feet, an open-air Center Court and two enclosed (and climate-controlled) wings.
+Freight deliveries would be made via underground tunnel.

-Present at the grand opening were Von Frellick, Will Richardson (Mayor of Denver), US Senator Byron Giles Rogers (D) and other local dignitaries.
+Present at the dedication were Von Frellick (who served as Master of Ceremonies), Will Richardson (Mayor of Denver), US Senator Byron Giles Rogers (D) and other local dignitaries.
 Entertainment was provided by Bozo the Clown (of the Ringling Brothers Circus), Al Balater's Band, Kent Bailey's Western Band and The Lakewood Westernairs.

 Among the initial twenty-seven inline stores and services were Russell Stover Candies, Richman Brothers men's wear, White Spot Restaurant, Fashion Bar ladies' wear, Maternity Modes, Luby's Cafeteria, Walgreen Drug, a King Soopers grocery and F.W.
 Woolworth 5 & 10.